Stegosauruss/CV/README.md

 *Key Stage 4 Coordinator: Mathematics*
 - My school recognised a talent in people management in me and so I was promoted to a middle management position.
 - Responsible for Mathematics GCSE results for the whole school.
+- Overseeing the change into the new 9-1 syllabus, it was necessary for me to adapt departmental practice as well as share our findings with the rest of the school.
 - Organisation and delivery of staff meetings
 - Ran performance reviews of my department as well as day to day management to ensure they met their review targets.
-- Implementation of department wide initiatives as well as sharing said initiatives on a school wide level.

 ## Education